matercomus/AI_Project_2020/README.md

 * [Linux](https://www.python.org/downloads/source/)
 * [Other](https://www.python.org/download/other/)

-The core game engine runs on pure Python, however you will need a few additional packages for tasks throughout the course.
+The core game engine runs on pure Python, however you will need to install a few additional packages for tasks throughout the course.
 This is most easily done through the standard Python package manager, [pip](https://pip.pypa.io/en/stable/installing/).
 Once installed, pip can be accessed from the command line, and the required packages can be obtained through one command:

 ```bash
 pip install numpy scipy matplotlib sklearn flask